Osseo, Michigan: Geography

 Osseo is located in southeast Michigan in central Hillsdale County about 30 mi east of the city of Coldwater.
 Located in northern Jefferson Township, the community sits at an elevation of 1109 ft above sea level.

 Osseo is centered near M-34 (Hudson Road), which is right before M-34 has its western terminus with M-99 (Pioneer Road).
 Other nearby unincorporated communities include Steamburg to the west, Shadyside and Fountain Park to the south, Locust Corners to the east, and the census-designated place of Pittsford to the southeast.
 The city of Hillsdale is located about 5.0 mi to the northwest along M-99.

 The commununity is surrounded by several lakes, including Deer Lake and Twin Lake within close proximity.
 The lakes are connected by the east branch of the St. Joseph River.
 The Lost Nations State Game Area is a 2471 acres state game area located just south of the community.
-The North Country Trail passes though Osseo.
+The North Country Trail passes through Osseo.
 This portion of the trail is known as the Baw Beese Trail, which runs 8.6 mi northwest to Hillsdale.

 The Jefferson Township Hall is located within Osseo at 2837 Bird Lake Road in the center of the community.
 The Osseo post office is located at 5500 Beecher Road.
 The Osseo 49266 ZIP Code serves the majority of Jefferson Township and the southern portion of Adams Township to the north.
 The post office also serves a very small area of Wheatland Township to the east, as well as the central part of Ransom Township and very small areas of Amboy Township and Cambria Township to the south.
 The community is served by Hillsdale Community Schools to the northwest in the city of Hillsdale.